ansible/receptor/docs/source/user_guide/interacting_with_nodes.rst

 In general, changes to a receptor configuration file do not take effect until the receptor process is restarted.

-However, the action items pertaining to receptor backend connections can be reloaded, without a receptor restart.
-These include the following,
+Any action items related to receptor backend connections can be reloaded, without a receptor restart.
+These include:

 .. code-block:: text